ibm-cloud-docs/appid/mfa.md

 ## Customizing MFA
 {: #cd-mfa-premfa}

-You can make custom decisions about who can skip the MFA flow by configuring your own extension and registering it with {{site.data.keyword.appid_short_notm}}. {{site.data.keyword.appid_short_notm}} will call your extension with information about the user before starting the MFA flow.
-You can then choose whether or not to proceed with MFA.
+You can make custom decisions about who can skip the MFA flow by configuring your own extension and registering it with {{site.data.keyword.appid_short_notm}}. {{site.data.keyword.appid_short_notm}} calls your extension with information about the user before starting the MFA flow.
+You can then choose whether to proceed with MFA.
 For example, if the user's IP address is within your whitelist, you can skip the MFA flow for that user.
 By default, if an error occurs during the request to your extension point, {{site.data.keyword.appid_short_notm}} requires that the user completes MFA.

 ### Before you begin